UT Southwestern Medical Center

 June 2022

-Hai gave a great talk at the Physiology retreat!
+Hai gave a terrific talk and Wang gave an exceptional poster at the Physiology retreat!

 April 2022

-Francisco gave a great talk at the CMB graduate symposium!
+Francisco gave a terrific talk at the CMB graduate symposium!

 April 2022